 And finally, they also produce this hairy thread, which reminds me somehow of Dr. Suess!
 I think it would be a fun thread to try out on Christmas ornaments and the like, so that’s my plan.

 In case you haven’t heard of ThreadworX, you might want to check out their range of threads to see if there’s anything there that’ll suit your taste.
 The ThreadworX website has a nice feature of showing photo enlargements of their individual skeins of thread, so it’s easy to browse through their color collections and get a sense of what they have.
 Their threads are carried in needlework shops around the world.
 If you want to see if there’s one near you, you can check out their store locator.
-Online, I’ve found their threads at various shops, including Needle in a Haystack in California and Two the Point in Kansas City.
-(Actually, I think the latter was in person, not online… but they do have a website.)
+Online, I’ve found their threads at various shops, including Needle in a Haystack in California.

 And just a little note about using overdyed threads: Normally, I err on the side of caution when working with overdyed threads – I don’t stitch anything with them, as is, that I would need to wash.
 Folks who use overdyed threads probably already know this, but I thought I’d mention it, just to make sure!
 Sometimes, setting the color with vinegar or salt water will work, but sometimes, it doesn’t.
 Regardless of where an overdyed thread is manufactured, you should always test for colorfastness before assuming that they are, or might be.